tibidoh/dataset_regression/README.md

 # Dataset regression tool

-Big data applications built with Spark or Hadoop often produce datasets as series of files with no particular guarantee of neither distribution of data samples between the files, nor ordering within a file.
+Big data applications built with Spark or Hadoop produce datasets as series of files with no particular guarantee of neither distribution of data samples between the files, nor ordering within a file.
-Building regression tooling for such application can be a tedious task, but it can be greatly simplified with this fixture.
-It uses Spark to find matching samples in both data sets, generate a human readable diff, detect duplicates and automatically generate basic stats of a regression run.
+Building regression tooling for such application can be a tedious task, but can be greatly simplified with this fixture.
+It uses Spark to find matching samples in reference and tested data sets, generates human readable diffs, detects duplicates and automatically generates basic stats of a regression run.

-### Launching regression
+### Configuring and launching

-The fixture does not rely on underlying data format, but instead uses user defined closures to extract a key and values from a data sample.
-This allow it to be agnostic of data type, while being able to support file format specific DSLs for data extraction.
+The fixture does not rely on underlying data format.
+Instead, it uses user defined closures to extract a key and values from a data sample.
+This allows it to be agnostic of data format and type, while being able to support data type specific DSLs for data extraction.

-For example, a regression call for a typed dataset may look like
+A simple call to regression fixture for typed input may look like:
 ```scala
 case class ShuttleLaunch(num: Int, timestamp: LocalDateTime, vessel: String)